noltron000-coursework/herd-immunity/README.md

 	However, you can run this program with data on other viruses as well!
 	Run simulations with them, and then upload their logged results files to GitHub.
 	- **HINT:**
-		You can find some additional virus data [in this article](how-ebola-compares).
+		You can find some additional virus data [in this article][how-ebola-compares].
 		Other than this article, can you find other sources for virus data?
 - **(Difficulty Level: Hard)** -
 	Extend functionality so that we can test the spread of multiple viruses through a given population at the same time.